Josephojuko/cartesi-project-build/README.md

-# savings goal app: An app that helps and encourages saving cartesi-project-build
+# savings goal app: An app that helps and encourages financial investment and saving

+# savings goals